 Terms and conditions apply.
 Please refer to your policy booklet for further information.

+This will depend on the circumstances of your claim.
 To validate a claim, we need confirmation of the cause of the damage, from either your chosen repairer, or we may decide to instruct one of our repair networks to inspect the damage.

 One reason that your claim may not be covered is because you do not have the Accidental Damage extension on your Contents policy.